sdmans/mtg-remake/readme.md

 ### Plans for future changes
 I'm hoping that, when I have more time, I can add the trading feature that was one of my extra goals for this project.
 Having worked on a few projects since I started this, I have a few ideas that I'd like to try out!

+## Instructions
+You can access the application with the link in the description or visit it [here](https://enigmatic-basin-39847.herokuapp.com/)!
+Once you've accessed the link, you'll be taken to the home view.

+### Home View
+In this view, you can navigate to the application with the three main functions for the application.

+The first link, "Create An Account To Start a Collection" lets you create an account to start your collection.

+The second link, "Check out the market" will take you to the market view where you can see what cards have been posted by other users in the market.

+the third option, "Search a specified card by set" will let you access the card search function for the application.

+__Note:__ Anonymous users can use the Search view and functions and see cards posted on the market by way of the navigation bar at the top.
+However you'll have to create an account to access additional features such as adding searched cards and remove cards from an account collection or the marketplace!

+### Test Account and Application Walkthrough
+I'm creating a test account that you can use to access the logged in features for this project.
+Once I've set up a few restrictions, I'll provide access to it here!

+To create an account, select the first option.
+This will take you to a page to create a Username and Password.
+You can also use the test account I've made!

+Once you've logged in, navigate to the search view via the Search navigation item at the top or through the third option in the home view.
+Once you've selected either of these options, you'll be taken to the search view.
+Here, you can search for cards from sets in Magic the Gathering!

+First, select a Set and Type from the game.
+If you're unfamiliar, just select the first option, "Amonkhet".
+Then in the second select box, choose the first option, "Creature".
+After those two are selected click submit!

+Once the page has loaded, select a Card Name.
+You can select any you prefer or just the first one, "Ahn-Crop Champion".
+Then click the submit button.

+This will take you to the detail view for this card with the card's image and description.

+Since you're logged in, you'll see an Add to Inventory button.
+Click this button and you'll be taken to your profile view.

+## User Profile View
+The user profile view will display your username at the top with an inventory of any cards added to your collection.
+You'll see the card you'd just selected, added to the inventory.
+At the bottom of the page, you'll see three options.

+__Add a new card to your inventory:__\
+This will navigate you back to the search view where can you can submit a query for another card like in the previous step.

+__Post a card to the market:__\
+Selecting this option will take you to a submit view with your inventory listed and a selector at the bottom where you can pick a card to add to the market!
+After you've selected this, you can then navigate to the Market view to see your card listed.

+__Remove a card from inventory:__\
+This selector will let you choose a card in your inventory to remove.
+Once you've selected the card you intend to remove, click the remove card button and the page will be reloaded with your updated inventory.

+For the purpose of walking you through the process, click the second option, "Post a card to the market!".
+Then select the card added to your inventory via the selector at the bottom and click Submit Card.
+Once you do this, you'll be taken back to the profile view.
+To view the market, select "Market" in the navigation menu at the top of the page.

+## Market View
+Once you've clicked the "Market" link, you'll be taken to a page with a number of cards listed on the page.
+Search for your username or the picture of the card you'd submitted and you'll see that your card is posted to the market.

+You can then remove the card from the Market via the drop down at the bottom under, "Remove a Card from the market".
+This drop down will list all cards you've posted to the market.

+This completes the walkthrough for the application.
+With this application, you can create an account, search for cards, build a collection and add cards to the market!